fischcheng/fischcheng.github.io/content/post/2017_0205_GSW_toolbox.md

 So far, I used several functions:

 * gsw.p_from_z(depth,latitude): caclculate in situ pressure (in dbar) from depth (in meter)
-* gsw.CT_from_pt(Salinity,Potential_Temperature): convert potential temperature (CCSM output) to in conservative emperature
+* gsw.CT_from_pt(Salinity,Potential_Temperature): convert potential temperature (CCSM output) to conservative emperature
 * gsw.t_from_CT(Salinity,Conservative_Temperature,Pressure): convert conservative temperature to in situ temperature
 * gsw.rho_t_exact(salinity,temperature,pressure): calculate seawater density from field variables
 * gsw.cp_t_exact(salinity,temperature,pressure): calculate the heat capacity of seawater from field variables

-For every physical oceanographer, the temperature, salinity and pressure trio cannot be missed.
+For any physical oceanographers, the temperature, salinity and pressure trio cannot be missed.
 Considering the compressibility, potential temperature and potential density are usually introduced next.
 But, I don't recall I have ever heard of **Conservative Temperature**.
 It struck me as the first time I learned about potential temperature.
-I never read anything about it in the bunch of Physical Oceanography textbooks I own.

 Potential Temperature ($\theta$) and Conservative Temperature ($\Theta$) are actually not that different.
 They are defined similarly involving the thought experiment that adiabatically (no heating) bringing the deep water to the sea surface (p=0).
-The temperature of the fluid parcel after the procedure is the Potential Temperature, and the parcel has the enthalpy defined as  “Potential Enthalpy” .
-Dividing the  “Potential Enthalpy” by the fixed “heat capacity” ($c_{p}^{0}=3991.867 [JKg^{-1}K^{-1}]$) yields the Conservative Temperature.
-It is said that the $\Theta$ better represents the “heat content” of seawater and because $\Theta$ is almost a perfectly conservative variable, the meridional “heat” flux is very accurately given by the meridional flux of $\Theta$ (as opposed to the meridional flux of $\theta$).
+The temperature of the fluid parcel after the procedure is the Potential Temperature, and the parcel has the enthalpy defined as “Potential Enthalpy”.
+Dividing the “Potential Enthalpy” by the fixed “heat capacity” ($c_{p}^{0}=3991.867 [JKg^{-1}K^{-1}]$) yields the Conservative Temperature. $\Theta$ better represents the “heat content” of seawater and because $\Theta$ is almost a perfectly conservative variable, the meridional “heat” flux is very accurately given by the meridional flux of $\Theta$ (as opposed to the meridional flux of $\theta$).

 ref: [getting started with TEOS-10 and the GSW Oceanographic Toolbox](http://www.teos-10.org/pubs/Getting_Started.pdf)